 It's not a good feeling... also, be careful - do not touch your face until you have washed your hands properly.
 Particularly clean under your nails as an odd seed can hang around there and it's agony if you should get one in your eye.
 Ask me how I know...

 4 tbspns lemon juice

 2/3 Cup, 5 fl oz (150ml) olive oil

 1/3 Cup, 3 fl oz (80ml)wine vinegar

 Put all the ingredients into a food processor or blender and mix for a few seconds.

 Store the sauce in a jar in the fridge for about a week to allow the flavours to amalgamate.

 You then use this sauce to season your cooking.

-Take a basic tomato sauce - look on the Seafood Sauce Index - and add some of this sauce to taste - carefully!
+Take a basic tomato sauce - try this spaghetti sauce - and add some of this sauce to taste - carefully!
 The fact that you've used whole chilli peppers - with the seeds - can make this sauce quite fierce - add a teaspoon of it and taste - you don't want to take the lining off the roof of your mouth!